A working parish church undergoes restorations to ensure its communal significance.

 "Ensuring Prolonged Community Significance"

-Its restorations to ensure its communal significance, will see it used for wider purposes like choral and music groups, school groups and exhibitions or open days.
+Restoration and extension of the building has preserved it's 'communal significance' and ensured it's continued use as a venue for wider purposes like choral and music groups, school groups and exhibitions or open days.

 The proposals were for an extension of the Grade 1 listed building to provide for an ensure its place within the community, currently an existing place of worship and an important landmark structure in its locality.